New Fishing Gear Could Make the Sea Safer for Endangered Wildlife

-Fishing boats docked off Taltal, Chile, a historic fishing community that relies on swordfish to support their livelihood.
-Unfortunately, the fishing gears used by this community often accidentally catch sea turtles and other sensitive species in addition to swordfish.
+Fishing boats docked off Taltal, Chile, a historic fishing community that relies on swordfish to support their livelihood, uses gear that often result in bycatch.

 A fishery with a long history: 2000-year-old cave paintings from indigenous Chango people depict swordfish fished off this coast thousands of years ago.